The best of FIBA U17 WC 2016: Sexton stars, Turkish delight, Barrett, Musa, Air Pons

 From left to right - Sergi Martinez (ESP), Sexton, Arnas Velicka (LTU), Dzanan Musa (BIH), Wendell Carter Jr (USA)

-Sexton was joined on the All-Tournament team by teammate Wendell Carter Jr, Arnas Velicka from bronze medallists Lithuania, Sergi Martinez from fourth-placed finishers Spain and leading scorer Dzanan Musa of Bosnia and Herzegovina.
+Sexton was joined on the All-Tournament team by teammate Wendell Carter Jr, Arnas Velicka from bronze medallists Lithuania, Sergi Martinez from fourth-placed finishers Spain, and leading scorer Dzanan Musa of Bosnia and Herzegovina.

-The first Semi-Finals game was between first-timers Turkey and hosts Spain - with one team about to make history by clinching their first-ever U17 World Cup medal.
+The first Semi-Finals game was between first-timers Türkiye and hosts Spain - with one team about to make history by clinching their first-ever U17 World Cup medal.
 Spain were looking good with a 15-point lead late in the first half and it was still a 14-point cushion (49-35) with under 6 minutes left in the third quarter.
-Turkey fought back into the game and Onuralp Bitim's tip-in with 3 seconds left forced overtime where Turkey disappointed the home side 83-79 to reach the Final.
+Turkey fought back into the game and Onuralp Bitim's tip-in with 3 seconds left forced overtime where Türkiye disappointed the home side 83-79 to reach the Final.

 The best performance: Dzanan Musa - Bosnia and Herzegovina vs Chinese Taipei